 All News Entries

-Data issued this week by the Department of Energy’s Energy Information Administration (EIA) showed that the average price per gallon of diesel headed up 2.4 cents to $2.878 per gallon, rising for the fourth straight week.
+The Department of Energy’s Energy Information Administration (EIA) reported this week that the average price per gallon of diesel gasoline dropped 2.4 cents to $2.493 per gallon.

 Diesel Prices •

 Logistics Management Group News Editor Jeff Berman recently caught up with Maria Haggerty, CEO at Dotcom Distribution, an Edison, New Jersey-based provider of fulfillment and logistics services for premium e-retailers about the many facets of e-commerce and supply chain- and logistics-related impacts they have, with a specific focus on Peak Season and holiday deliveries within the e-commerce supply chain.

 The Port of Oakland said today it’s nearly a third of the way through its annual maintenance dredging program for 2015.